 How to teach Security Literacy?

 We have developed a module based approach to teaching security literacy.
 There are several levels of modules intended for different methods of inclusion into the classroom or learning environments.
-These modules are designed to provide both students from technical and non-technical majors with the opportunity to formally learn about the many components of practical computer security.
+These modules are designed to provide students from both technical and non-technical majors with the opportunity to formally learn about the many components of practical computer security.
 The prime goal of practical computer security literacy is to provide students with security context for many of the activities they encounter throughout their everyday use of computers and the Internet.
 As a result, the topics and objectives of the corresponding modules are designed specifically to meet this object and presented in a tangible format for students of all backgrounds to learn.

 - The first set of materials are called Cyber-Toons and are short (1-2 minutes) videos designed to be played in a class to simulate discussion around a topic.
 The Cyber-Toons can be included into any class and are more targeted at middle schools.
 With each of the Cyber-Toons we provide an instructors guide, discussion questions, and short assessments.